A federal judge just slammed the Trump administration's "frivolous" attempt to thwart a lawsuit against it

 On Sunday, a federal judge blasted the Trump administration’s attempt to block key depositions in a case challenging a controversial question about US citizenship on the 2020 census, calling the request “frivolous—if not outrageous.”

 Jesse Furman, a judge on a federal district court in New York, has ordered top administration officials, including Commerce Secretary Wilbur Ross and Assistant Attorney General for Civil Rights John Gore, to sit for depositions as part of a lawsuit against the administration filed by New York and 16 other states challenging the citizenship question.
-The Trump administration plans to appeal those orders to the Supreme Court and asked Furman to halt all depositions in the case “pending Supreme Court review.”
+The Trump administration plans to appeal those orders to the Supreme Court, and asked Furman to halt all depositions in the case “pending Supreme Court review.”

 Six major lawsuits, including the one from New York and 16 other states, are currently challenging the citizenship question.
 The first trial begins in New York City on November 5, one day before the midterm elections.